-Neighborhoods
+Charlotte Condo Neighborhoods

 FIRST WARD (North East Corner)

-Lovers of fine craftsmanship, classic architecture, contemporary creations and urban living will love Charlotte’s fantastic First Ward neighborhood.
-Nestled amongst the craftsman houses and town homes the garden district beckons.
-Banked by parks, E. Trade Street, Tryon Street, the entertainment district and I-277, First Ward truly does have it all.
+It is nestled amongst the craftsman houses and town homes the garden district beckons banked by parks, East Trade Street, Tryon Street, the entertainment district and I-277.
+First Ward truly does have it all.
 Diversity reigns supreme, as this mixed income neighborhood continues to develop.

 SECOND WARD (South East Corner)